We Are Honored to Have Been Voted Best Architect by Town Topics Readers.

 Their myriad charms aside, old houses are very likely to be wasteful of energy, uncomfortably cold or hot at various times of year, and have inferior air quality.
 In addition, the lack of natural light in some old houses leaves occupants feeling disconnected from their surroundings.
 In the worst cases, old houses may have suffered poorly designed or executed additions, alterations, or “modernization” efforts.

-OLD HOUSE DEVOTEES HAVE A DIFFICULT CHOICE TO MAKE...
+OLD HOUSE DEVOTEES APPEAR TO HAVE A DIFFICULT CHOICE TO MAKE...

-We believe that this is a false dilemma.
-Thanks to recent advances in building science and technology, it is now possible to integrate the most desirable features of contemporary houses into historic ones.
-But doing this in a way that does not harm a building’s historic architectural fabric is no easy task.
+Thanks to recent advances in building science and technology, it is now possible to integrate the most desirable features of contemporary houses, such as energy efficiency, natural light, resilience, and superior air quality, into historic ones.
+Likewise, we can design new traditional houses that perform like modern ones.